SyncholisticMG/gh/ch1MBSComplex.md

 This then gives us access to the grand ocean of awareness through conscious entanglement with it.
 There we have the ONENESS concept.

 Q: Can you give an example on when we are working with The Ocean of Awareness?
-When you are doing the GOLDEN TUBE OF CONNECTION teaching – connecting from the body to the sun you are achieving the solar system particle awareness.
+When you are doing the GOLDEN TUBE OF CONNECTION teaching &mdash; connecting from the body to the sun you are achieving the solar system particle awareness.
 That’s why you connect to the sun on the other side of the tube and allow yourself to pulsate back and forth.
-The sun is the portal into the next form of awareness – THE CELESTIAL COMMERCE MARKET AGAIN… In the DRAGON REVOCATION we talk about going beyond our sources light.
+The sun is the portal into the next form of awareness &mdash; THE CELESTIAL COMMERCE MARKET AGAIN… In the DRAGON REVOCATION we talk about going beyond our sources light.
 We can go to other Oceans of Awareness that are technically still entangled with our Universal Ocean of Awareness through aunt and uncle lineages of sources.
 Many sources have divested into different ways of experiencing.

 2.
-THE SEA OF CONSCIOUSNESS – THE TIME SPACE HOLOGRAM
-One scale lower is the SEA OF CONSCIOUSNESS - THE TIME SPACE HOLOGRAM -  that allows you to incarnate into a gender of NARRATIVE TIME (COLLECTIVE CS) – bodies for unique experiences that amplify the ocean of awareness to rediscover itself as one.
+THE SEA OF CONSCIOUSNESS &mdash; THE TIME SPACE HOLOGRAM One scale lower is the SEA OF CONSCIOUSNESS - THE TIME SPACE HOLOGRAM -  that allows you to incarnate into a gender of NARRATIVE TIME (COLLECTIVE CS) &mdash; bodies for unique experiences that amplify the ocean of awareness to rediscover itself as one.
 In this SEA OF CONSCIOUSNESS you can have more than one avatar as you can be thousands of beings and being in thousands of places and spaces forward and backwards throughout all time space, history and universe.
 You have to see it like a giant network pattern of choice operating at a much wider timescale versus a shorter timescale.